-Life Science Standards Key concepts include but are not limited to: 6.L1U2.13 Evaluate Carry out an investigation to provide evidence that all living things are made of cells, cells come from existing cells, and cells are the basic structural and functional unit of all living things.
+Life Science Standards Key concepts include but are not limited to: 6.L1U2.13 Carry out an investigation to provide evidence that all living things are made of cells, cells come from existing cells, and cells are the basic structural and functional unit of all living things.
 Refer to standard 6.L1U1.14 Develop and use a model to explain the organizational levels of structures in multicellular organisms consisting of organ systems, organs, tissues, and cells.
 Concepts taught in 3.L1U1.5 and how the body is a system of interacting subsystems composed of groups of cells and the normal functioning of those systems (plant and animal) 6.L1U2.15 Construct an explanation to demonstrate the relationship between major cell structures and cell functions (plant and animal).
-6.L2U1.16 Application of key concepts outlined in grade level connection to 6.L1U1.14 Construct an explanation for how some cells use light energy through the process of photosynthesis.
+Application of key concepts outlined in grade level connection to 6.L1U1.14 6.L2U1.16 Construct an explanation for how some cells use light energy through the process of photosynthesis.
 Refer to standard

-Sixth Grade Connections to Other Academic Disciplines

-Life Science Connections to the Arizona Health Standards for Grade Band 6 to 8

-Strand 1: Comprehension of Health Promotion and Disease Prevention Concepts

-- Concept 1: Understand relationship between health behaviors and health; PO 1 analyze the relationship between healthy behaviors and personal health - Concept 3: Understanding personal health; PO 2 analyze how food provides energy and nutrients for growth and development, that nutrition requirements vary from person to person, and how food intake affects heath

-• Concept 2: Health-related goal setting; PO 1 develop a goal to adopt, maintain, or improve a personal health practice

-- Concept 2: Healthy practices and behaviors; PO 1 demonstrate healthy practices and behaviors that will maintain or improve the health of self and others - Concept 2: Healthy practices and behaviors; PO 2 demonstrate behaviors that avoid or reduce health risks to self and others

-Connection to the Arizona English Language Arts Standards for Sixth Grade

-• Use age-appropriate scientific texts and biographies to develop instruction surrounding the Reading Standards for Informational Text, the Reading Standards for Foundational Skills, and the Writing Standards.

-Connection to the Arizona Mathematics Standards for Sixth Grade

-- Standards for Mathematical Practice

-- Make sense of problems and persevere in solving them

-- Reason abstractly and quantitatively

-- Construct viable arguments and critique the reasoning of others

-- Model with mathematics

-- Use appropriate tools strategically

-- Attend to precision

-- Look for and make use of structure

-- Look for and express regularity in repeated reasoning

-- Ratios and Proportional Relationships

-- Understand ratio concepts and use ratio reasoning to solve problems

-- Expressions and Equations

-- · Represent and analyze quantitative relationships between dependent and independent variable

-- Geometry

-- Solve mathematical problems and problems in real-world context involving area, surface area, and volume
+Sixth Grade Connections to Other Academic Disciplines $\overline{\ }$ Life Science Connections to the Arizona Health Standards for Grade Band 6 to 8 Strand 1: Comprehension of Health Promotion and Disease Prevention Concepts Concept 1: Understand relationship between health behaviors and health; PO 1 analyze the relationship between healthy behaviors and pershealth sonal Concept 3: Understanding personal health; PO 2 analyze how food provides energy and nutrients for growth and development, that nutritior requirements vary from person to person, and how food intake affects heath Strand 6: Use of Goal-Setting Skills to Enhance Health ١ Concept 2: Health-related goal setting; PO 1 develop a goal to adopt, maintain, or improve a personal health practice Strand 7: Ability to Practice Health-Enhancing Behaviors Concept 2: Healthy practices and behaviors; PO 1 demonstrate healthy practices and behaviors that will maintain or improve the health of se others elf and Concept 2: Healthy practices and behaviors; PO 2 demonstrate behaviors that avoid or reduce health risks to self and others Connection to the Arizona English Language Arts Standards for Sixth Grade Use age-appropriate scientific texts and biographies to develop instruction surrounding the Reading Standards for Informational Text, the Re Standards for Foundational Skills, and the Writing Standards. ading Connection to the Arizona Mathematics Standards for Sixth Grade Standards for Mathematical Practice Make sense of problems and persevere in solving them Reason abstractly and quantitatively Math Health Construct viable arguments and critique the reasoning of others Model with mathematics Use appropriate tools strategically Attend to precision Look for and make use of structure Look for and express regularity in repeated reasoning Ratios and Proportional Relationships Understand ratio concepts and use ratio reasoning to solve problems Expressions and Equations Represent and analyze quantitative relationships between dependent and independent variable Geometry Solve mathematical problems and problems in real-world context involving area, surface area, and volume See also Appendix 4